open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client requests a nonce from each CSS API service, providing the share identifier as input.
 2. Client calculates an authentication hash.
 3. Client asks the Recipient to authenticate.
-4. Recipient signs the authentication token and Client receives Recipient public key that matches the Recipient identification used in the accessed Shares Capsule.
+4. Recipient signs the authentication token.
+Client receives the Recipient's public key, which matches the Recipient identification used in the accessed Shares Capsule.
 5. Client constructs server-specific authentication tickets and sends one to each CSS.
 6. Each CSS validates the received authentication ticket, which includes validating the ticket type, nonce, signature, key pair and public keys.
 7. CSS returns the Key Share.